Close

 Accomodation and food

-SEEDS volunteers will stay in an old farm which has been transformed into an environmental-education centre.
-The facilities are basic with a kitchen, shower, and a washing machine.
-Volunteers will sleep in shared rooms, up to 6 people per room.
-Please bring your own sleeping bag.
+SEEDS volunteers stay in an old farm which has been transformed into an environmental education centre.
+The facilities are basic with an equipped kitchen, dining and living room, bathroom, shower and a washing machine.
+Volunteers sleep in shared rooms, with up to 6 people per room.
+Please bring your own sleeping bag and towel.

 Location and leisure